kaiachain/kaia-docs/docs/misc/terms-of-use.md

 ## 3. Your Installation of dApp on the Platform <a id="3-your-installation-of-dapp-on-the-platform"></a>

 Your use of open source software is free of charge.
-However, you may be required to pay a certain number of KLAY as a transaction fee in order to execute a transaction on the Platform, including the installation of the dApp on the Platform.
+However, you may be required to pay a certain number of KAIA as a transaction fee in order to execute a transaction on the Platform, including the installation of the dApp on the Platform.

 Once transaction is executed successfully and respective block generation is verified successfully by the Platform’s mechanism, the block is irreversibly stored in the blockchain.
 As such, your installation of the dApp and any other transactions on the Platform, as well as the submission of transaction fee is final and irrevocable.